 Cambridge Nationals in Creative iMedia are media sector-focused, including film, television, web development, gaming and animation, and have IT at their heart.
 They provide knowledge in a number of key areas in this field from pre-production skills to digital animation and have a motivating, hands-on approach to both teaching and learning.
-Students will use tools such as Adobe Illustrator, Adobe Photoshop and Comic Life to create their coursework.

-Students will complete the following units:
+Students will have a choice of the following units: